 Unfortunately, the restored version of this film has altered the sound effects/foley noticeably.
 The final indicator is the sound of the mortar Warden launches against Nicholson at the river.
 In the original release, the mortar has a distinct pop.
 In the restored copy, it sounds more like a large caliber gun going off.

-When Shears, Warden and Joyce are hiking to the bridge, the packs carried by the Siamese girls are obviously empty by the ease they carry them and how they swing on the poles.
+When Shears, Warden and Joyce are hiking to the bridge, the packs carried by the Siamese girls are obviously empty, judging by the ease in which carry them and how they swing on the poles.
 This is usually the case with any kind of luggage or packs in movies.

 The destruction of the bridge as depicted in the film is entirely fictional.
 In reality, two bridges were built, a temporary wooden one and a permanent steel and concrete one a few months later.
 Both bridges were used for two years until they were destroyed by Allied aerial bombings.
 The steel bridge was repaired and is still in use today.

-When Colonel Nicholson ruminates on the completed bridge to Saito, actor and director argued over how the scene should be shot.
-Alec Guinness wanted a close-up of his face, while David Lean insisted on shooting him from behind.
+When Alec Guinness, as Col. Nicholson, ruminates on the completed bridge to Maj.
+Saito, he and director David Lean argued over how the scene should be shot.
+Guinness wanted a close-up of his face, while Lean insisted on shooting him from behind.
 Nevertheless, Guinness loved his dialog and deliberately timed his delivery to coincide with the setting of the sun.

 While the bridge in the story was constructed by prisoners in two months, the actual one built in Ceylon by a British company for the filming (425 feet long and 50 feet above the water) took eight months, with the use of 500 workers and 35 elephants.
 It was demolished in a matter of seconds, and the total cost was 85,000 pounds (equivalent to about 1.2 million pounds in 2002).